Wise and kind guidance as you

 I help people understand their inner and outer worlds.
 Together, we’ll uncover patterns, habits, stuck places and limiting beliefs.
 Then, you’ll have a real chance at making choices and changing.
 Be prepared to be met with gentleness, caring and directness.

 In your sessions, you’ll learn mindfulness based techniques to support you in your everyday life.
-As you practice making changes, you’ll develop more confidence, self-love and ease.
+Hopefully, as you practice making changes, you’ll develop more confidence, self-love and ease.

 Mia has a B.A. in American Studies and Communications from the University of Minnesota and an M.A. in Transpersonal Counseling Psychology from Naropa University.
 She's actively taught at both universities for nearly 20 years.